julianna-langston/chart2music/docs/API/Config.md

 Your y-value will be described as `123,456` or `123.456`, depending on your locality.
 This will make the value much easier for a screen reader to verbalize.

 Note that data point values are always numeric.
-If you values on the X axis that are strings, you will need to provide the data points as numbers, and then use the format function to format them as strings after the fact.
+If you use values on the X axis that are strings, you will need to provide the data points as numbers, and then use the format function to format them as strings after the fact.

 Here's an example where the X-axis represents Month:
 ```js